Tuesday, February 13, 2024

 Vic's Chicken

-Do not substitute chicken breast halves here because the white meat does not take well to this method.
+Do not substitute chicken breast halves here—the white meat does not take well to this method.

-I usually cook the chicken in a 10- or 12-inch cast iron skillet depending on the number of pieces of chicken I am cooking.
+I usually cook the chicken in a 10- or 12-inch cast iron skillet, depending on the number of pieces I'm roasting.

-If you have time, salt the chicken pieces all over, put them on a rack on a platter, and refrigerate for a few hours.
+If you have time, salt the chicken pieces all over, place them on a rack on a platter, and refrigerate for a few hours.
 This is dry brining and will help the chicken to crisp.
-However, more often than not I skip this step because I haven't planned it long enough in advance, and it's still great.
+However, more often than not I skip this step because I haven't planned it long enough in advance—and it's still great.

 Salt